Why Higher Things conferences?

 Can we stay on campus for an extra night before and/or after the conference?

 Yes!
-You may spend an additional night on campus — in the same room(s) you’ll use for the rest of the week — for just $50/night.
+You may spend an additional night on campus — in the same room(s) you’ll use for the rest of the week — for just $50/person/night.
 Since many groups use this option to do area sightseeing, meals are not provided.
-Groups must notify the registrar that they are staying extra night no later than May 1.
-Those arriving early may check in on campus between 5:00-10:00 pm on Monday and must check out by 11:00 am on Saturday.
+Groups must notify the registrar that they will need an extra night no later than May 1.
+Those arriving early may check in on campus between 5:00-10:00 pm the evening before the conference begins and must check out by 11:00 am the day following the conference.

 At least three, often four.
 It sounds daunting, but each year most youth report that worship is the best part of the conference week and that they miss it once they return home.
 Every day, youth and adults start their day with the service of Matins or Morning Prayer, followed by Vespers in the mid-afternoon, and end the day together with Evening Prayer.
 Time for Individual Confession and Absolution is also offered following Evening Prayer nights, and small groups are encouraged to gather for Compline before lights-out.

 Thirteen services in four days?
 Why so many?

 At Higher Things, our mission is to cultivate, encourage, and promote a Lutheran identity among youth.
-At Conferences, this happens intensively, through catechesis and frequent (though brief) worship services.
+At HT Conferences, this happens intensively, through catechesis and frequent (though brief) worship services.
 Most services only last about 30 minutes, but they form a rhythm to each day that reinforces and puts into practice what is being learned in plenary and breakout sessions.
 We will open and close with the Divine Service and the Lord’s Supper.

 I’ve never heard of most of those services!
 Are they even Lutheran?